Skip to content

-Antwerp is a historic city, steeped in culture.
-From beautiful architecture to historic locations, local cuisine and the best of Belgian craft beer, there is so much to do in the diamond capital of the world.
-Here are some of our favourite things to do in Antwerpen from our recent day trip!
+Antwerp is a historic city steeped in culture.
+From beautiful architecture to landmark locations, local cuisine and the best Belgian craft beer, there is much to do in the world’s diamond capital.
+Here are some of our favourite activities in Antwerpen from our recent day trip!

-If you’re looking for the perfect European city to visit, Belgium has so many great locations to choose from.
-Each have their own unique characteristics and specialities so there is always something new to do!
+If you’re looking for the perfect European city to visit, Belgium has many great locations.
+Each has its own unique characteristics and specialities, so there is always something new to do!

-Only a 40 minute train journey from Brussels, Antwerp is easily accessible by train.
-The only problem is that there is so much to do in this wonderful city that it is impossible to see everything in just one day!
+Only a 40-minute train journey from Brussels, Antwerp is easily accessible by train.
+The only problem is that there is so much to do in this beautiful city that it is impossible to see everything in just one day!
 That being said, here are some unmissable locations and things to do in Antwerp!

 Things You Should Know Before Visiting Antwerp